Classes and Objects in Java

 A class may contain multiple constructors that configure an instantiated object accordingly.
 A constructor is a specialized method that must be defined with:

-We say that a constructor is defined in default when it contains no parameters.
-Default constructors are intended to initialize an object when there are no arguments passed into it.
+We say a constructor is defined in default when it contains no parameters.
+Default constructors are intended to initialize an object when no arguments are passed into it.
 A constructor is overloaded whenever we specify parameters.

 Modifiers

-Java supports access modifiers for providing different restriction levels in different parts of the program.
+Java supports access modifiers to provide different restriction levels in different program parts.
 In other words, access modifiers control which code sections can invoke the name of a class, method, or attribute.
-There are two contexts in that an access modifier may be defined: memberwise access and class-level access.
+There are two contexts in which an access modifier may be defined: memberwise access and class-level access.

 Suppose that we subclass Sphere from PackageTwo in AbstractShape from PackageOne as follows:

-Suppose further that in each class, there exists an entity with different modes of access.
+Suppose further that in each class, an entity exists with different modes of access.

 Summary of the visible entities relative to ClassA: